International Offshore Jurisdiction Spotlight - Marshall Islands as an Offshore Financial Center

-The Marshall Islands, a small yet opportune jurisdiction for offshore company formation is located in the South Pacific and offers a range of offshore financial products for the savvy international investor.
+The Marshall Islands, a small yet opportune tax haven for offshore company formation is located in the South Pacific and offers a range of offshore financial products for the savvy international investor.

 The Marshall Islands Business Corporations Act exempts all International Business Companies (IBC) or Non-Resident Companies as they are referred to, from paying any local taxation.
 Offshore Bank accounts are also possible to establish in conjunction with a company and still are accepting non-residents without too many hassles.